vinithkumar/percentile/percentile/README.md

 Scope: Student data is considered in comma-separated format where the columns are ID, name, and GPA.
 The program output will contain Id, student name, GPA and calculated percentile rank

+Home page - We have Sample data and Custom data.
+In the custom data we can upload txt file and see the results.

 Created by: Vinith, 2017